 He lives in Madison, Wisconsin, with his wife and two behovely dogs.

 I wrote my first story on my Big Chief pencil tablet, in third grade, when I was supposed to be doing something else.
 Though a shameless imitation of Richard Diamond, Private Detective—a Saturday radio serial of those days—it was a pretty good story that had a beginning, a middle, and an end.

-After that, I got sidetracked for several years into the circuitous business of living a typical American life.
-Somewhere in its course, I became a cranky old man.
+After that, I got sidetracked for a few decades in the circuitous business of living a life.
+Somewhere along the line, I became an Old Fuddy-Duddy.

 So you see, my story, too, had a beginning; it had a middle; and the end is somewhere beyond a still-distant horizon.